Elevating Pharmacy Strategy & Roles in Health Systems

 A: Access to Medicine

 Prior authorization is used by payers to manage the use of costly or potentially avoidable care.
 However, the negative impacts to patients and providers are significant including reduction of clinical staff time available for patient care, loss of provider autonomy, patient frustrations, and poorer outcomes from delayed or abandoned care.
-Organizations that have a centralized pharmacy prior authorization team consistently show improved patient, provider, and staff satisfaction, shorter prior authorization turn-around times, faster time to medication initiation, an increase in provider and clinical staff time spent on patient care activities, safer discharges, and stronger revenue cycle and overall financial performance.

 R: Regulatory Compliance